 8. Herbs and Spices

 Adding Omega 3 fatty acids subtly to your diet are most of the popular herbs and spices.
 While they will not help you meet your daily requirements, they will boost your Omega 3 intake.

 The king of fruits has an excellent Omega 3 vs. Omega 6 fatty acids ratio.
 Not just this, they are rich in protein and essential vitamins and minerals.

 Muskmelon is another fruit that can boost your Omega 3 fatty acids intake.
-Since it has a lesser ratio of Omega 6 fatty acids, just like mangoes, melon to makes for a healthy option.
+Since it has a lesser ratio of Omega 6 fatty acids, just like mangoes, melon makes for a healthy option.

 12. Cabbages and Cauliflowers

 Cabbage, Brussels sprouts, cauliflower and broccoli are fantastic choices when you want to increase the Omega 3 fatty acids in your diet.

-Omega 3 fatty acids are needed for good skin, healthy hair, to fight cancer and inflammation, lowers triglycerides in the blood (they are responsible for causing heart diseases), essential for fetal development, increase immunity and have a whole lot of other benefits.
+Omega 3 fatty acids are needed for good skin, healthy hair, to fight cancer and inflammation, lowers triglycerides in the blood (they are responsible for causing heart diseases), essential for foetal development, increase immunity and have a whole lot of other benefits.
 Just changing our snacking patterns or adding a spoonful of seeds to our diets can produce excellent results.